RahulRuvva/sampleRetrofit/README.md

-This is a read file
+This is a readme file